-C. Immobilization antigens onto the electrode surface
+C. Immobilization of enzymes and antigens onto the electrode surface

-3ABC, a non-structural protein from the foot and mouth disease virus, was immobilized on screen printed Au electrodes employing 3-mercaptopropionic acid and a carbodiimide as molecular linkers between the gold electrode and the protein.
-Electrodes were cleaned with H2SO4:H2O2 30% (2:1) and thoroughly rinsed with water (miliQ quality), immersed overnight in a solution containing 40 mM 3-mercaptopropionic acid and 75 % ethanol + 25% water.
-The electrodes were treated during 30 min with 20 μl of a solution containing 0.1 M 1-ethyl-3(3-dimethyl aminopropyl) carbodiimide and 25mM N-hydroxysuccinimide in 0.1 M PBS buffer of pH 7, and then 20 μl of 3ABC 0.22 μg/μl, also in a 0.1M PBS buffer of pH 7, were added onto each electrode.
+3ABC, a non-structural protein from the foot-and-mouth disease virus, was immobilized on screen printed Au electrodes employing cysteine and a carbodiimide as molecular linkers between the gold electrode and the protein.

+Electrodes were cleaned with a H_2SO_4 : H_2O_2 30% (2:1) solution and thoroughly rinsed with water (miliQ quality), immersed overnight in a solution containing 40 mM 3-mercaptopropionic acid and 75 % ethanol + 25% water.

+The electrodes were treated during 30 min with 20 μ l of a solution containing 0.1 M 1-ethyl-3(3-dimethyl aminopropyl) carbodiimide and 25mM N-hydroxysuccinimide in 0.1 M PBS buffer of pH 7, and then 20 μ l of 3ABC 0.22 μ g/ μ l, also in a 0.1M PBS buffer of pH 7, were added onto each electrode.
 After 45 min, the electrodes were rinsed again with high quality water and immersed overnight in quenching buffer (0.262% glycine an 1% gelatine).
 Then the electrodes were rinsed again and ready to be used.